Shopify/mobile-buy-sdk-android/README.md

 ## Getting started [⤴](#table-of-contents)

+The Buy SDK is built on [GraphQL](http://graphql.org/).
+The SDK handles all the query generation and response parsing, exposing only typed models and compile-time checked query structures.
+It doesn't require you to write stringed queries, or parse JSON responses.
-The Buy SDK is built entirely on [GraphQL](http://graphql.org/).
-While some knowledge of GraphQL is good to have, you don't need to be an expert to start using it with the Buy SDK.
-Instead of writing stringed queries and parsing JSON responses, the SDK handles all the query generation and response parsing, exposing only typed models and compile-time checked query structures.
-The section below will give a brief introduction to this system and provide some examples of how it makes building custom storefronts safe and easy.
+You don't need to be an expert in GraphQL to start using it with the Buy SDK (but it helps if you've used it before).
+The sections below provide a brief introduction to this system, and some examples of how you can use it to build secure custom storefronts.

 ## Migration from SDK v2.0 [⤴](#table-of-contents)
 Previous version of Mobile SDK v2.0 is based on REST API.
 With newer version 3.0 Shopify is migrating from REST to GraphQL.
 Unfortunately, specifics of generation GraphQL models makes almost impossible to create the migration path from v2.0 to v3.0, as domains models are not backward compatible.
 However, the concepts remain the same, such as collections, products, checkouts, and orders.

 ## Code Generation [⤴](#table-of-contents)